 ASA vs. PC: PC provides superior low-temperature impact, higher HDT, and optical clarity.
 ASA provides better inherent UV stability (PC yellows under UV without hard-coat), better chemical resistance to disinfectants and alcohols (PC ESC risk), and lower cost.
 For outdoor applications where impact performance exceeds ASA’s capability and where hard-coat UV protection is applied anyway, PC is the upgrade path.
 For applications within ASA’s impact envelope where UV stability is the primary driver, ASA avoids PC’s cost premium and ESC sensitivity simultaneously.

-For a comprehensive material selection overview covering all injection molding polymers in Dimud’s portfolio, see the injection molding materials guide.
+For a comprehensive material selection overview covering all injection molding polymers in Dimud’s portfolio, see the Guide des matériaux pour le moulage par injection.

 DFM Guidelines for ASA Plastics Parts